Our Rabbi

 Rabbi Bonnie Sharfman

 Rabbi Bonnie Sharfman is our founding Rabbi.
 She has been long involved in the Jewish community.
 Her scholarly interests range from Chassidic and Jewish mystical teachings and Jewish Thought (she has edited and translated various works) to contemporary trends in modern Jewish life and implications for synagogues, schools and communal agencies.
 She is the founder of Pardes Jewish Day School, a K-8 school that integrates Jewish and general studies.
 An Avi Chai fellow in Jewish Education, she attended the Principal’s Center of Harvard University’s Graduate School of Education.
-Rabbi Sharfman served as Pardes’ Head of School for over a decade until her decision to attend rabbinical school.
-Ordained from the Academy for Jewish Religion-Los Angeles in 2005, Rabbi Sharfman lived in Israel for many years and holds graduate and undergraduate degrees from The Hebrew University of Jerusalem, taught in Israeli schools, and worked as a tour guide and folk dance instructor in Israel.
-She was the first woman of 37 generation of her family ordained as rabbis.
+Rabbi Sharfman served as Pardes’ Head of School for over a decade.
+She was ordained as Rabbi from the Academy for Jewish Religion-Los Angeles in 2005.
+Rabbi Sharfman lived in Israel for many years and holds graduate and undergraduate degrees from The Hebrew University of Jerusalem, taught in Israeli schools, and worked as a tour guide and folk dance instructor in Israel.
+She was the first woman in 36 generation of her family ordained as rabbis.